National Suicide Prevention Month & Signs of Suicide

 Myth: many people fear that bringing up the topic of suicide will put the “idea” into someone’s mind if it was not already there before.

-It encourages people to start these types of conversations by saying things like,
+QPR disproves this and encourages people to start these types of conversations.

 “You seem awfully upset.
 People who are as upset as you seem to sometimes wish they were dead.
 Have you ever felt that way of wishing you would not wake up?”